Conformally covariant boundary correlation functions with a quantum group: Introduction

-The method we introduce relies on the representation theory of the quantum group $\Uqsltwo$ in the generic, semisimple case (for the precise definitions, see Section \ref{sec: q stuff}).
-Informally, $\Uqsltwo$ is a deformation of the Lie algebra $\sl_{2}$ of traceless complex $2\times2$-matrices, with a complex deformation parameter $q$ that we assume not to be a root of unity or zero.
+The method we introduce in this article relies on the representation theory of the quantum group $\Uqsltwo$ in the generic, semisimple case (for the precise definitions, see Section~\ref{sec: q stuff}).
+Informally, $\Uqsltwo$ is a deformation of the Lie algebra $\sl_{2}$ of traceless complex $2\times2$-matrices, with a complex deformation parameter~$q$ that we assume not to be a root of unity or zero.
+The deformation parameter is related to the central charge $c = c(\kappa)$ of the conformal field theory via $q = e^{\ii \pi 4 / \kappa}$.
+Our assumption on $q$ corresponds to~$\kappa \notin \bQ$.

 As an algebra, $\Uqsltwo$ is generated by an invertible Cartan element $K$, and raising and lowering operators $E$ and $F$, which shift the eigenvalues of $K$ by multiplicative factors $q^{2}$ and $q^{-2}$, respectively.
-The algebra $\Uqsltwo$ has, for all positive integers $d$, an irreducible representation $\Wd_{d}$ of dimension $d$, which $q$-deforms the corresponding irreducible of $\sl_{2}$.
-Tensor products of these representations are defined by equipping $\Uqsltwo$ with a Hopf algebra structure, and they decompose into direct sums of irreducible subrepresentations.
-We call any direct sum of copies of the one-dimensional representation $\Wd_{1}$ a trivial representation.
+To state our result, the following representation theoretical notions are needed.
+The algebra $\Uqsltwo$ has, for all positive integers $d$, an irreducible representation $\Wd_{d}$ of dimension $d$, which $q$-deforms the $d$-dimensional irreducible representation of~$\sl_{2}$.
+Tensor products of representations are defined by equipping $\Uqsltwo$ with a Hopf algebra structure, and they decompose into direct sums of irreducible subrepresentations.
+By trivial representation we mean the one-dimensional representation $\Wd_1 \isom \bC$ or a direct sum of copies of it.
+Finally, we say that a vector $v$ in a representation is a highest weight vector if it is annihilated by the raising operator, i.e., $E.v=0$.